 interesting facts:

-The Price of Manhattan (from TLC / Discovery – Manhattan history Tour)
+The Price of Manhattan (from TLC / Discovery – Manhattan History Tour)

 In the land of city slickers and Donald Trump, the myth of Manhattan’s purchase is one that New Yorkers love.
 Legend has it that in 1626, Dutch Governor Peter Minuit bought Manhattan Island from the local Lenape Indians for various goods.
 According to a copy of Minuit’s deal, the Indians received “some Diffles duffel cloth, Kittles kettles, axes, hoes, wampum, drilling awls, Jews harps, and diverse other wares.”
 The total value of the Manhattan deal?
 Around $24.